SlicerMorph/W_2020/Lab04_Slicer_4_Measurements/README.md

 # Lab Slicer #4: Measurements and Visualization
 ## Overview of markups
 * Stable version of Slicer only supports fiducial markups
-* Slicer Nightly and SlicerMorph versions add: lines, angles, ROIs, open and closed curves, and improved handling of large numbers of markups.
+* Slicer Nightly and SlicerMorph versions add: lines, angles, ROIs, open and closed curves, and planes, as well as improved handling of large numbers of markups (thousands range).
 <img src="./images/MarkupWidgets.png">

 * Updates to Markups module are ongoing so check back for updates